Black rail: Threats

 The wetland habitat that the black rail depends on has steadily declined through the last several decades, due to draining for development and conversion to agricultural land.

 In addition to declining populations and increasing threats, the black rail is also impacted by the lack of scientific studies available.
-Because of the secretive and hard to observe nature of the bird, there is very little known about them to help prevent population decline.
+Because of the secretive and hard to observe nature of the bird, this species is one of the "most understudied marsh birds in North America."

 They are preyed upon by many avian (hawks, egrets, and herons) and mammalian (foxes and cats) predators, and rely on the cover of thick marsh vegetation for protection.
 High tides are a dangerous time for black rails, as they are quite vulnerable to predation outside the marsh.